lambpati/lambpati/README.md

 - 👀 I’m interested in nuclear engineering and computer science
 - 🌱 I’m currently learning anything I can
 - 💞️ I’m looking to collaborate on nuclear engineering projects
-- 📫 How to reach me: lambpati@isu.edu
+- 📫 How to reach me: pclamb742@gmail.com

 <!---
 lambpati/lambpati is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.